coffeexcode/capstone/mobile/README.md

   - on the App Store (iOS)
   - on the Play Store (Android)

-*(Recommended)*: The app is served on a published url on Expo, if you would like to skip the installation steps, create an account [here](https://expo.io/signup) and skip to Usage and follow the instructions on [Expo Online](#Expo-Online)
+*(Recommended)*: The app is served on a published url on Expo, you will need the test account to test the app.
+Please email me at `florente@mcmaster.ca` for a test account or message me on Microsoft Teams.
+Then, follow the rest of the instructions at [Expo Online](#Expo-Online) at Usage.

 To setup the app locally.
 - Latest version of [Node](https://nodejs.org/en/)